hylee1rt/PROJECT1/index.md

 # Project 1

-You can use the [editor on GitHub](https://github.com/hylee1rt/Project1/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-This project explores different univariate regression models to predict the price of houses in Boston.
+This project explores different machine learning models for univariate regressions to predict the price of houses in Boston.
+We will be comparing the mean absolute error of all the models to evaluate their performance.

 ```python